Table of Contents

 - Operational Efficiency via Automation and Enhanced Visibility

-Figure 1: Industry leading 100G offerings with Arista R-series
+Figure 1: Industry leading 400G offerings with Arista R3-series

-Moreover, Arista’s Extensible Operating System (EOS) is designed from the ground up to uniquely support merchant silicon.
-In particular, EOS is the only networking software with support for multiple families of merchant silicon architectures, to optimize price per performance and feature innovation.
-Arista has championed the use of merchant silicon and open-source software, to deliver a significant pace of innovation by delivering a single-binary-software image that runs across all of Arista’s products.
+Arista’s Extensible Operating System (EOS) is designed from the ground up to uniquely support merchant silicon.
+In particular, EOS is the only networking software with support for multiple families of merchant silicon architectures, to optimize price performance and feature innovation.
+Arista has championed the use of merchant silicon and open-source software to sustain a significant pace of innovation by delivering a single-binary-software image that runs across all of Arista’s products.

 Resilient and High Performance Open IP FabricThe quality and richness of the cDVR end-user experience is highly dependent on the performance and availability of the network.
 The cDVR network layer is required to support a set of unique traffic profiles.
 Unlike simple on-demand video streaming services, cDVR systems are susceptible to acute concurrency.
-Concurrency simply is the number of subscribers that can simultaneously access the service.
-During prime watching time, cDVR platforms can experience up to 40 percent recording concurrency.
-Moreover, concurrency is further exacerbated by play-backs.
+Concurrency is the number of subscribers that can simultaneously access the service.
+During prime watching time cDVR platforms can experience up to 40 percent recording concurrency.
+Concurrency is further exacerbated by play-backs.
 Typical users replay recorded programs within the first 72 hours of the initial recording.

 - Stateful and Programmable Infrastructure